beinborn/SemanticDrift/README.md

 # Semantic Drift in Multilingual Representations
-This repository contains code for our experiments in the 2019 CL-submission *Semantic Drift in Multilingual Representations*.
+The repository contains code for our experiments which are described in:
+Lisa Beinborn and Rochelle Choenni (2019): *Semantic Drift in Multilingual Representations*, https://arxiv.org/pdf/1904.10820.pdf.

 We did not upload the extracted embeddings to github because they are too big.
-If you want to be sure to use the exact same data, contact us and we will make it available.
+If you want to be sure to use exactly the same data, contact us and we will make it available.

 # Word-based experiments
 To reproduce our results, contact us to get the data and run step 3.
 If you want to customize the pipeline, run the following steps: